Product Strategy in Rocket League

 What are the different dimensions of segmentation that this product or service will focus on?
 What segments of customers will you ignore?

-This section is not applicable if the strategy is not being applied to a product or service.
+This section does not apply if the strategy is unrelated to a product or service.
 Our Rocket League team does not have any customers (yet).

 Differentiation Pillars / Guiding Policies